jeffreycychiu/Gelation-Cloning-Control/README.md

 ## Software and Libraries used:
 EmguCV (OpenCV C# Wrapper)

-FIJI ImageJ (used for grid stitching - EmguCV only had panorama stitching when this project was created)
+FIJI ImageJ (used for grid stitching - OpenCV/EmguCV only had panorama stitching when this project was created.
+Also FIJI is created specifically for scientific imaging and is mnore configurable)

 ## Install notes:
 Install Basler Pylon software & driver installed (otherwise will experience runtime SEHException error when running program): https://www.baslerweb.com/en/products/software/original-software/